bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 A framework for the creation and simulation of bigraphs to expedite the experimental evaluation of the bigraph theory in real-world applications.

-The goal of this framework is to facilitate the implementation of context-aware or agent-based systems.
+The goal of this framework is to facilitate the implementation of context-aware and agent-based systems.
 It provides means for model-driven software development based on the bigraph theory.
 The high level API eases the programming of bigraphical systems for real-world application.